D-extremity/Swasthya-Setu/README.md

 keep record online and also can send patient reports through it .
 Other side, Patient can book appointment to doctor prior to doctor closing time and can get his reports in report section , and patient can see his all the appointment in appointment section.
+Swasthya Setu will help all small clinic , doctors who are not so famous to get patients and it will also help patients to search and look for doctors to get offline consultation .
+Hence when patients books an appointment to a doctor , patient would have to pay around 10% of doctor appointment fees which would be set by doctor itself , this would help middle class people but also every economic class people to book appointment to a doctor like they are shopping at amazon or flipkart at genuine consultation fees rather than paying thousands to apollo , pharmacy for online consultations .

 ## Preview Of Swasthya Setu :)